Tough, But Worth It!

 I was splitting my walks, one in the morning, one in the afternoon.
 However with Melbourne in lockdown, where we are only allowed to leave the house once a day for exercise, I’m increasing the single walk.

 I miss the gym, swimming and hydrotherapy pool.
 I was hoping to be back on the leg press by now!
 All in good time.
+EDIT: I was missing the gym and swimming etc because of Covid lockdowns, NOT because of my knee!
+It made sense when I wrote it, but realised now it sounds completely different!

 Oh, did I mention?
 I. LOVE.
 MY.
 NEW.
 KNEE.